-This grower uses both LED and HPS grow lights to help get the benefits of both
+This grower added red-heavy LED grow lights to help encourage flowering

-Supplemental lighting can be a great choice in a lot of situations, but it's not exactly the same as side lighting, which tends to be a lot less useful (most of the time).
+Supplemental lighting can be a great choice in a lot of situations, but it’s not exactly the same as side lighting, which tends to be less useful most of the time.

 Side lighting can be a good idea with fluorescent grow lights like CFLs and possibly T5 grow lights with untrained plants.
-This is because these types of light don't reach far down into the plant.
-In fact, the light from fluorescents is so weak that it's only good for a few inches.
-By the time a plant is more than a foot away the light is pretty much useless as far as a cannabis plant is concerned.
-Because of these constraints, side lighting can help make sure all buds are within a few inches of a light.
+This is because these types of light don’t reach far down into the plant.
+In fact, the light from fluorescents is so weak that it’s only good for a few inches.
+By the time a plant is more than a foot away the light is pretty much useless as far as bud fattening is concerned.
+Because of these constraints, side lighting can help make sure all buds are within a few inches of a light bulb.

 Sometimes side lighting can help with fluorescent lights like CFLs, especially on an untrained plant where most of the buds are far from the top of the plant